rajeesing/cdc/README.md

      - STATUS_STORAGE_TOPIC=my_connect_statuses
     volumes:
      #https://debezium.io/documentation/reference/2.5/connectors/sqlserver.html
-     - ./connectors/debezium-connector-sqlserver:/kafka/connect/debezium-connector-sqlserver
+     - ./connectors/debezium-connector-sqlserver:/kafka/connect/debezium-connector-sqlserver #first part (before colon), it is the local directory relative connector path of your docker-compose
 ```
+To spin container from above docker-compose.yml file use ```docker-compose up -d``` command to execute from your terminal.

 If all goes well you can see all containers running successfully and looks like almost similar to below screen.
-You need Docker for Windows which you can download from [here](https://docs.docker.com/desktop/install/windows-install/).
+If you don't have Docker for Windows, then you need one that can download when you [click here](https://docs.docker.com/desktop/install/windows-install/).

 ![image](https://github.com/rajeesing/cdc/assets/7796293/19af9357-159c-4245-b5b7-cf1ca7da6403)

+Once all services are running, this is the time to configure connector.
+We are using Microsoft SQL connector which you can download when you [click here](https://repo1.maven.org/maven2/io/debezium/debezium-connector-sqlserver/2.6.0.Final/debezium-connector-sqlserver-2.6.0.Final-plugin.tar.gz)

 ### Configure the Connector
+To configure connector, you can use any API client tool for ex.
+Postman, Bruno etc. and configure the endpoint with below given details:
 POST - ```http://localhost:8083/connectors```
 ```
 {